marioary/anbernic-h700-fw-comparing/README.md

 - Better sleep options/functions
 - Support 2nd card setup
 - Has a lot of connection & file sharing options (syncthing, ftp, ssh etc.)
+- Has a lot of community apps on Discord
+- Multilingual
 ### Cons:
 - No bluetooth
 - Less frequent public updates